manjdk/Carbon-Based-Life-Forms/README.md

 - use ` go run factory/main.go` to run factory (default port `:8383`)
 - in order to change default ports flag `-p` can be used.
 Example: `go run main.go -p 8000`
 - when `go run main.go` will be running, documentation can be found in WEB browser.
 Address `http://localhost:8181/api/doc.html`
+- `make test` runs all the unit tests